 Health Promotion Sciences engages the community to translate science into practice to inspire and change the world.
-The mission of the Department of Health Promotion Sciences in the Mel and Enid Zuckerman College of Public Health is to collaborate with communities in southwestern United States in developing innovative responses to health challenges, and translating best practices globally.
+The mission of the Department of Health Promotion Sciences is to collaborate with communities in the southwestern United States in developing innovative responses to health challenges, and translating best practices globally.

-The Health Promotion Sciences department (HPS) is sub-divided into sections that are aligned with academic areas.
-HPS consist of the Family and Child Health section and the Health Behavior and Health Promotion section.
+The Department of Health Promotion Sciences (HPS) academic areas are concentrated in the Family and Child Health section and the Health Behavior and Health Promotion section.
 The department supports the instruction, research and service mission of the College by providing excellent classroom, research and community training opportunities to students.

 Why Study at The University of Arizona?